salveendutt/Big-Data-Analytics/README.md

 3. https://www.kaggle.com/datasets/cgrodrigues/credit-card-transactions-synthetic-data-generation?select=transactions_df.csv

-and preferably place unpacked files in the root folder in 'datasets' folder.
+And place unpacked files in the root folder in the 'datasets' folder.

 Expected structure: